ansonl/ansonl.github.io/_posts/2022-08-1-square-spam.md

 - messages+815tcvjzddd@squaremktg.com
 - custsupport@square.block.xyz

 Users simply resign to ignoring the regular promotional emails which end up sitting in an inbox that never gets manually sorted.
-Gmail's spam filter uses global spam samples to determine categorization which is helpful but is not perfect.
+Gmail and other email providers' spam filters use global spam samples to determine categorization which is helpful but not perfect.
 For the vast majority, email is just a means to an end that must be endured.

 Block's marketing department probably claims that these emails are "geographically targeted" so that users will only get promotions from local businesses.
 Even if the emails are more supposedly more relevant (hint: they aren't), users never asked for these emails and even fewer will go through the trouble of unsubscribing.